§ 7025RegulationAudited by Privisy

 Primary source

-📄California Privacy Protection Agency (CPPA)§ 7025: Opt-Out Preference Signals (Global Privacy Control)
+📄California Privacy Protection Agency (CPPA)§ 7025: Opt-out Preference Signals

 Privisy checks